 Will keep in the refrigerator for about a month.

 It’s nice to have a large glass jar to store these in.
-I found mine at an estate sale for $4, but this jar (affiliate link) looks like it would work well, and I love that it has a handle.
+I found mine at an estate sale for $4, but I’ve linked some jars in my recipe that I think would work well.
 My jar has a rubber seal around the lid, so it keeps the pickles really fresh.

 They last quite awhile in the fridge…probably about a month.
 (If you take that long to eat them, that is!
 They are addictive!)
 So good on turkey burgers or with grilled cheese!